Regulators Worldwide Recalled Children's Craft Sand for Asbestos. The US Acted Late.

 New Zealand Product Safety Spokesperson Ian Caplin said the laboratory testing had returned positive results for asbestos contamination and advised people to stop using the products immediately.

-Reuters reported that more than 70 schools in Australia and New Zealand had closed by 17 November 2025 for cleaning, including 69 in the Australian Capital Territory.
+Reuters reported that more than 70 schools in the Australian Capital Territory had closed by 17 November 2025 for cleaning, alongside roughly five in New Zealand.

 The higher figures of 450 Australian schools and 150 New Zealand centres that have circulated in earlier coverage are under re-verification.
 School-based dust exposure is one of the pathways for take-home asbestos exposure into the household.